 In the meantime, the average consumer will continue to shop on familiar platforms, like mobile and web browsers, where there’s already a wide range of AR functionality ripe for use in retail.

 The Benefits of Configurable AR

-Threekit’s AR platform now features Configurable Augmented Reality, which basically just means that the configuration of item details, colors, and add-ons against a custom backdrop is all in the customer’s hands.
+Threekit’s AR platform now features configurable augmented reality, which basically just means that the 3D configuration of item details, colors, and add-ons against a custom backdrop is all in the customer’s hands.
 With configurable AR, retailers can more effectively showcase products and increase the likelihood of shoppers proceeding to checkout.

 Here the three major benefits of going with configurable AR:

 On the consumer-facing side, configurable AR provides visual context that helps shoppers decide if a piece will fit in and suit a space.
-When shopping for furniture, size matters, and configurable AR represents true product dimensions so that a shopper can see if an item will have clearance in between walls, for instance.
+When shopping for furniture, size matters, and product visualization with configurable AR represents true product dimensions so that, for instance, a shopper can see in real time if an item will have clearance in between walls.

 On the B2B side, configurable AR shows buyers in industries with highly configurable products how a product will work in the environment it’s intended for.
 For instance, using AR, a buyer at a hospital can overlay a new x-ray machine into the imaging room it’ll be placed in to assess product dimensions.

 2: Configurable AR Delivers Immediate Returns on Investment